Free Budapest Walking Tour by JetSettingFools.com

 Budapest, Hungary The Great Synagogue JetSettingFools.com

-In addition to the Great Synagogue, the Hungarian Jewish Museum, the Heroes’ Temple, a Jewish cemetery and the Raoul Wallenberg Holocaust Memorial Park are also found within the complex.
+In addition to the Great Synagogue, the Hungarian Jewish Museum, the Heroes’ Temple, a Jewish cemetery and the Raoul Wallenberg Holocaust Memorial Park are also found here.

 Walk around the synagogue to the left (north side) on Wesselenyi Street.
-Peer through the gates to the Memorial Park at the back of the complex.
+Peer through the gates at the back of the complex.

 Raoul Wallenberg Holocaust Memorial Park

-The park’s most stunning feature is the Weeping Willow Tree sculpture.
-Also called the Emanuel Tree, the metal weeping willow features leaves engraved with the names of Holocaust victims.
+The most stunning feature is the Weeping Willow Tree sculpture.
+Also called the Emanuel Tree, it features leaves engraved with the names of Holocaust victims.

 Kazinczy Street Synagogue